halfelf/trio-binance/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment (please complete the following information):**
- - Python version: [e.g. 3.5]
+ - Python version: [e.g. 3.9]
  - Virtual Env: [e.g. virtualenv, conda]
  - OS: [e.g. Mac, Ubuntu]
- - python-binance version
+ - trio-binance version

 **Logs or Additional context**
 Add any other context about the problem here.